-The Shasta people were hunters, fishers, gatherers that lived a semi-nomadic lifestyle.
+The Shasta people were hunters, fishers, and gatherers who lived semi-nomadic lifestyles.
 They hunted in the summer, building wickiups as temporary shelters.
-In the winter, they lived in villages semi-subterranean oblong plank houses.
-Primarily they ate acorns, seeds, and roots, but the fish, particularly salmon, was an important factor in the food supply.
+In the winter, they lived in villages of semi-subterranean oblong plank houses.
+Primarily they ate acorns, seeds, and roots, but the fish, particularly salmon, was an essential factor in the food supply.
 They utilized broad, clumsy dugout canoes for fishing.
 The estimated pre-contact Shasta population in California was approximately 6,000 people.

-The first recorded encounter with Europeans was in 1826 when a Hudson’s Bay Company expedition came into the Klamath Mountains to trap beaver.
-They were favorably received by Shasta.
+The first recorded encounter with Europeans was in 1826, when a Hudson’s Bay Company expedition came into the Klamath Mountains to trap beaver.
+Shasta favorably received them.
 The first population decline occurred from 1830-1833 when fur trappers spread a malaria epidemic.
 By 1851, the adverse effects of the disease had reduced the Shasta population to 3,000.
 With the opening of the trade route from Oregon to California by way of Sacramento Valley in the middle of the 19th century, the Shasta came more into contact with civilization.

 During the California Gold Rush, beginning in 1848, the lives of the Shasta changed dramatically.
-For the Shasta, this was a devastating process as their lands soon had thousands of miners operating along various waterways.
+This was a devastating process for the Shasta as their lands soon had thousands of miners operating along various waterways.
 Conflicts arose as the outsiders didn’t respect the Shasta or their homeland.
-Introduction to new diseases and fighting against invading Americans rapidly reduced the number of Shasta.
+Introducing new diseases and fighting against invading Americans rapidly reduced the number of Shasta.

-In 1851, a treaty called for a Shasta reservation in Scott Valley, but the state of California refused to let the treaty be ratified.
-By the Chasta Costa Treaty in 1854, the California Shasta lost their land and in 1856, were removed to Grande Ronde Siletz reservations both in Oregon.
+In 1851, a treaty called for a Shasta reservation in Scott Valley, but California refused to let the treaty be ratified.
+By the Chasta Costa Treaty in 1854, the California Shasta lost their land and, in 1856, were removed to Grande Ronde Siletz reservations, both in Oregon.
 Some of the Shasta were involved in the Rogue River Wars (1855-1856).

 In 1984, the Shasta nation applied for federal recognition.
 This process continues today.

-The Shasta language no longer has any fluent speakers but language revitalization efforts are underway.
+The Shasta language no longer has fluent speakers, but language revitalization efforts are underway.